 CCD's practical nursing certificate program will teach you to care for the physical needs of patients while promoting their health, healing, and wellness.

-You will learn how to provide basic patient care, administer medications and document medical charts.
+You will learn how to provide basic patient care, administer medications, and document medical charts.
 You'll also develop leadership skills that will prepare you to excel in your career.
-Our one-year program offers in-classroom learning, hands-on practice in patient simulation labs as well as 400 hours of clinical rotation in local health care agencies.
+This program offers in-classroom learning, hands-on practice, inpatient simulation labs as well as 400 hours of clinical rotation in local health care agencies.
 CCD will provide you with a well-rounded nursing education.

 As a practical nurse (PN), you will have access to varying employment opportunities.